 There are several manual toothbrushing techniques.
 They include the horizontal scrub, Bass, Stillman, Charters, and Fones, to name a few.
 The most popular method that an uneducated patient uses is the horizontal scrub.
 Unfortunately, gingival and enamel damage can occur with aggressive strokes and too firm of bristles.
-The Stillman method is used for massage and stimulation of the gingiva with a 45 degree angle of the bristles and a vibratory/pulsing method.
-The Charters method also involves a 45 degree angle with the bristles and a rotary or vibratory motion forcing the bristles interproximally.
+The Stillman method is used for massage and stimulation of the gingiva with a 45-degree angle of the bristles and a vibratory/pulsing method.
+The Charters method also involves a 45-degree angle with the bristles and a rotary or vibratory motion forcing the bristles interproximally.
 The Charters method can be recommended for orthodontic patients to clean ortho brackets and bands.

-A preferred method for adults is the Modified Bass Method (Figure 12).
+The preferred method for adults is the Modified Bass Method (Figure 12).
 This method was the first to focus on the removal of plaque and debris from the gingival sulcus with the combined use of the soft toothbrush and dental floss.
-The method is effective for removing plaque at the gingival margins and controlling plaque that leads to periodontal disease and caries.
+This method is effective for removing plaque at the gingival margins and controlling plaque that leads to periodontal disease and dental caries.
 In the Bass technique, the toothbrush is positioned in the gingival sulcus at a 45-degree angle to the tooth apices.
 A vibratory action, described as a back-and-forth horizontal jiggle, causes a pulsing of the bristles to clean the sulcus.
 The term ‘modified’ indicates a final ‘sweep’ with the toothbrush toward the occlusal surfaces to remove debris subgingivally.
 Ten strokes are recommended for each area.
 This is the only toothbrush method that places the toothbrush bristles into the sulcus.

 Whichever toothbrush is used, the patient should be taught to remove plaque in a sequential order when brushing to make sure they don’t skip any surface areas of the enamel or exposed cementum.
 The patient should be shown in the mirror the proper technique and their instruction should also include brushing their tongue to remove debris and bacteria.
 The patient should show that they understand their oral hygiene instruction by demonstrating it back to the dental professional.
 A combination of oral and written instructions is always preferred.
-Studies have shown that too much instruction at one time is overwhelming for the patient and they will not adopt new habits unless they understand and believe that they have value and are important.
+Studies have shown that too many instructions at one time is overwhelming for the patient, and they will not adopt new habits unless they understand and believe that they have value and are important.